Back-to-School Lunch Ideas

 Share article Back-to-School Lunch Ideas on:

 As everyone gets back into the groove of school, schedules become more and more crowded.
-Packed schedules don’t have to always mean that packed lunches get moved to the wayside.
+Packed schedules don’t always have to mean packed lunches get moved to the wayside.
 Step aside crustless PB&Js, we’re here to make health taste great.
-Here are six new inspired lunch ideas your kiddos will love to eat and you’ll be proud to make.
-Bonus: added notes with jokes or fun facts are always a hit.
+Here are six new inspired back-to-school lunch ideas your kiddos will love to eat and you’ll be proud to make.
+Bonus: Add notes with jokes or fun facts—they’re are always a hit.

 Yippee for Vitamin C

 Bursting with vitamin C, the colorful fruits and veggies in this lunch will help keep your kiddos’ immune systems strong.

 When your kid can’t get enough of breakfast, pack it up again for lunch!
 Super easy to assemble in a snap, your kids will love the theme.
 Pro tip: Cut the waffles into strips after you toast them so the pieces are easy to dip.

 - Fresh cut fruit

 - Sprouts Vanilla Greek Yogurt